 These are two of the Cs you can slide on, unless you want to send your diamond to the Best in Show awards.

 First a quick note on these ratings.
 Color is a scale from D (whitest, highest) that flows through M (yellow) all the way down into the darkest shades of brown.
-Clarity is a measure of inclusions in the diamond which goes from Flawless to Included, based on how visible the specks are inside the diamond at varying degrees of magnification .
+Clarity is a measure of inclusions in the diamond which goes from Flawless to Included, based on how visible the specs are inside the diamond at varying degrees of magnification.

 They are also the biggest factors (beside carat) in the price of a stone and the most vulnerable to the law of diminishing returns.
 For example, the price between a D-color diamond and an F (same color group) can be more than 1/4.